 “Today, we have the CPIC (Clinical Pharmacogenetics Implementation Consortium) guidelines that provide peer-reviewed and evidence-based research that are published as clinical guidelines in PubMed,” says Dr. Busalacchi.
 “There are more and more studies providing pharmacogenomic evidence to assist with guidelines moving forward.
 The only other slight downside to pharmacogenomic testing is that there is usually a 7- to 10-day waiting period.
 Some labs are able to return the results sooner than that.
 Although it is not yet instantaneous, it does provide results that last a lifetime.”

-“With more and more research, we are able to more confidently make decisions around the pharmacogenomic test results and how they can be applied to improving patient care,” says Dr. Busalacchi.
+“With more and more research, we are able to more confidently make decisions around the pharmacogenomic test results and how they can be applied to improving resident care,” says Dr. Busalacchi.
 “The list of medications and genes is continuously growing on a monthly basis.”

 Not to mention, the results can help improve lives.
 For some medications, PGx testing can prevent potential harm or hospitalizations.

 “At the forefront of PGx testing, pharmacists have the ability and knowledge to order the test for residents, act on the results, and make recommendations moving forward, ” says Dr. Busalacchi.

 Pharmacists play an important role in identifying the most appropriate testing scenario for pharmacogenomic testing through meticulous conversations with residents and their physicians, using a fine-toothed comb to ensure that they have the right resident on the right medication for the most successful testing and results possible.